 Reduce Credit Card Debt

-Making your debt disappear should be your top priority.
-Get your finances in order paying off high interest credit card balances as soon as you can.
+Making your debt disappear should be your top priority to get back on track financially after the holiday.
+Get your finances in order paying off high-interest credit card balances as soon as you can.
 Consider a credit card hiatus for a while so you don’t increase debt.

 Plan for Next Year

-After spending way too much you probably think you won’t ever do it again.
-But chances are you could get caught up in the holidays all over again.
-A smart move would be to try and get ahead of the game by budgeting for end of the year festivities after paying back the money you spent in 2016.
-Spread out the costs throughout the next 12 months if possible, plan gift ideas early and watch for sales all year round.
+After spending way too much and digging yourself out, you probably think you won’t ever do it again.
+But chances are you could get caught up in the holidays all over, just as many people do.
+A smart move would be to try to get ahead of the game by budgeting for end-of-year festivities after paying back the money you spent in 2016.
+Spread out the costs throughout the next 12 months if possible, plan gift ideas early and watch for sales year-round.
+Find more tips to save on holiday expenses on the Midland National blog.